wp-cool-tools/quick-featured-images/README.txt

 * Fixed in 'Set, replace, remove': locale name as variable in error message section
 * Fixed in 'Set, replace, remove': typo in page description
 * Removed redudand explanations
-* Tested successfully with WordPress 4.8.2

 = 13.2.2 =
 * Fixed incorrect detection of post type name for the result list

 = 13.2.1 =
 * Improved in 'Default Images'': Image paths starting with '/' will be considered
-* Tested successfully with WordPress 4.8.1

 = 13.2 =
 * Added in 'Default Images'': Post type filters for first image option